grafana/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 #### Description

-In Grafana v8.5, we introduced [Service accounts](https://grafana.com/blog/2022/08/24/new-in-grafana-9.1-service-accounts-are-now-ga/), which are a superset of API keys that support token rotation and Role-based access control (RBAC).
+In Grafana v8.5, we introduced [service accounts](https://grafana.com/blog/2022/08/24/new-in-grafana-9.1-service-accounts-are-now-ga/), which are a superset of API keys that support token rotation and role-based access control (RBAC).
 They were promoted to general availability (GA) in v9.1, with an option to manually migrate API keys to service accounts through the UI and API since then. **When you upgrade to Grafana v10, Grafana will automatically migrate all API keys to service accounts and hide the API keys screen that was under the Admin section.**

 This is a "breaking" change because if users are used to seeing and interacting with API keys, they won't see that page in navigation anymore and will need to navigate to the **Service accounts** page instead.
 However, your existing API tokens will remain fully functional and migrated to service accounts, so no automation will break.
 If you roll back to a previous version of Grafana, your API keys will remain intact.